Matyyas/Tabu-Search/README.md

 # Tabu-Search
-Solving the n interval series with a tabu algorithm
+Solving the n interval series with a tabu algorithm from scratch